Boba Shop Case Study: Pearl Lemon Boba

 Designing the Menu

 Part of the boba menu design also included putting a focus on quality as well.
 Most boba products have instructions, but we felt we could do better.
 We played with cook time for the pearls, how much to make per batch and more.
-We also tested how much boba powder made for the perfect taste and colour without being over bearing.
+We also tested how much boba powder was made for the perfect taste and colour without being overbearing.
 Based on our reviews it worked.

 Progress